sheamusburns/issue-ionic-router-back-button/README.md

 ## Issue Reproduction

 ### Overview
-The back button behavior works for most straightforward cases, but it doesn't always go back directly through the history.
+The back button behavior works for most straightforward cases, but it sometimes replaces the current route than going back to the next route.

 #### Steps To Reproduce